jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 #### Linux Permissions Considerations

-In order to make our bash scripts executable we need to change linux permission for the fix to be exetuable at the user mode.
+In order to make our bash scripts executable we need to change Linux permission for the fix to be executable at the user mode.

 ```sh
 chmod u+x ./bin/install_terraform_cli